rohungowda/DataStructuresAlgorithmLearning/README.md

 ## Currently Built Algorithms

-- **StaticSegmentTrees**
+- **SegmentTrees**
   A segment tree implementation designed to efficiently perform range queries and updates.
 It is built using a statically allocated array, with the size calculated based on the input.
+Can do range min, max, and sum operations

 ## Learning Goals